matrix-org/sygnal/docs/applications.md

 0) The client needs to be configured with the address of its Sygnal instance, and any configuration that FCM or APNs requires for client apps.

-1) The client needs to use the FCM or APNs library to acquire a push key, which identifies the client to the notification service.
+1) The client needs to use an FCM or APNs library to acquire a push key, which identifies the client to the notification service.

 2) The client registers a pusher on the user's homeserver, giving the address of